marcgardiner/fronttier/README.md

 make upall
 ```

-The first time you run the app, you'll have to migrate the DB to create the requisite schema:
+The first time you run the app, you'll have to migrate the DB to create the app schema and load up some test data:

 ```
 make migrate
+python scripts/bootstrap.py
 ```

 The app can now be accessed at http://localhost:8000.
 This is typically all you need to do in order to run the app.

+### Admin Panel

+The `bootstrap` script will create an admin user with email `admin@frontier.com` and password `frontier123`.
+You can login to the admin panel at http://localhost:8000/admin.

 ### Caveats